birkskyum/maplibre-native/SITUATION.md

 - Uniform buffers are allocated with 256-byte alignment before upload, satisfying Dawn's minimum binding size (the global index UBO now binds as 256 bytes instead of 16).
 - Pipelines for placeholder shaders (for example, `FillOutlineTriangulatedShader`) are skipped when no WGSL entry point exists, preventing repeated "entry point missing" validation errors while the WGSL is still being authored.
 - Removed the leftover Metal-style Y flip in WebGPU vertex shaders (fill, background, line, clipping mask), so clip-space now matches Dawn’s convention and maps render right-side up.
+- Added WGSL for `FillOutlineTriangulatedShader`, so fill outlines now render instead of being skipped every frame.
 - Detect the Dawn surface's preferred color format and propagate it through the renderer backend.
 The GLFW WebGPU backend now queries `wgpuSurfaceGetCapabilities`, selects a renderable format (preferring `BGRA8Unorm` for broad compatibility), updates the CAMetalLayer pixel format accordingly, and shares the choice with shader pipeline creation.
 - Maintain the swapchain `viewFormats` storage inside the GLFW backend so Dawn sees a stable pointer across reconfigurations, and lock the Metal layer to sRGB color space to avoid color-management surprises.
 - WebGPU drawables once again honour the layer-provided colour mask: the WebGPU-specific `Drawable::setColorMode` now forwards to the base implementation instead of discarding the request, so blend/state configuration matches Metal/Vulkan and fragments actually land in the swapchain.